JEP 505: Structured Concurrency (Fifth Preview)

 }

-The exception handling may use instanceof with pattern matching to handle specific causes.
+Exception-handling code can use the instanceof operator with pattern matching (JEP 394) to handle specific causes.

-In some cases, a specific exception in a subtask may trigger the use of a default value.
-It may be more appropriate to catch the exception in the subtask and have it complete with the default value as the result rather than the scope owner handling the exception.
+A specific exception in a subtask may trigger the return of a default value.
+In such cases it may be more appropriate to catch the exception in the subtask and have it complete with the default value as the result rather than have the scope's owner handle the exception.

 Configuration